MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-in-sign-out.md

 1. Create your user interface that includes:

-   - A form to submit an Email.
+   - A UI to submit an Email.
-   - A form to submit one-time passcode:
+   - A UI to submit one-time passcode:
    - A page to display the account details:

 1. To sign in the user, we're going to use the library's `signIn(username)` method, which is going to return a result that can be interpreted as an `actionResult`.
 Add a button to the application that calls the following code snippet when selected: